YerayAR/FastAPI-Flask_SimpleTaskBoard/README.md

 4. Describe your changes clearly in the PR description.

 ## License & Credits
-This project is released under the MIT License.
 Original authorship by Yeray Alonso Reyes.